 From 1980 to 1986, Richard T. Laube was a brand manager for Procter & Gamble, firstly in Geneva, Switzerland, and then in Cincinnati, USA.
-In 1987, he moved to Osaka, Japan, as Paper Brands Marketing Director for P&G Far East Inc. and then to Germany in 1992 as General Manager and Vice President of P&G Pharmaceutical, Deutschland.
+In 1987, he moved to

+Osaka, Japan, as Paper Brands Marketing Director for P&G Far East Inc. and then to Germany in 1992 as General Manager and Vice President of P&G Pharmaceutical, Deutschland.
 After three years as Managing Director of P&G do Brasil, Richard T. Laube became President of Roche Consumer Health in 1999, and was appointed a member of the Roche Corporate Executive Committee in 2001.

 Richard T. Laube joined Nestlé S.A. in April 2005 and became Deputy Executive Vice President, Corporate Business Development, and in November 2005 was appointed Deputy Executive Vice President and CEO of Nestlé Nutrition.
-As of January 2008, Richard T. Laube has been promoted Executive Vice President of Nestlé Nutrition.
+As of January 2008, Richard T. Laube has been promoted Executive Vice President and Chief Executive Officer of Nestlé Nutrition.

-Richard T. Laube also represents Nestlé as Chairman of both Life Ventures S.A. and Nutrition-Wellness Venture AG in Switzerland.
-In addition, he is Chairman of the wholly-owned Jenny Craig affiliates and Chairman of the Gerber Life Insurance Company.
+Richard T. Laube also represents Nestlé as Chairman of the wholly-owned Jenny Craig affiliates and as Chairman of the Gerber Life Insurance Company.
+In addition, he is Board member of both Life Ventures S.A. and Nutrition-Wellness Venture AG in Switzerland.